 Associate Professor of Business

-Having done business with corporations all over the world, Associate Professor of Business Greg Kivenzor knows firsthand about the international business climate.
-In more than three decades in the fields of marketing and business development, he has seen how business has changed in recent years, especially in the technology sector.
-For the last three years as a business administration professor, he has brought the realities of the modern business world home to his students so that they can be the promising corporate leaders of tomorrow.
+Having done business with corporations all over the world, Associate Professor of Business Dr. Gregory Kivenzor knows firsthand about the international business climate.
+With more than three decades in the fields of marketing and business development, he has seen how business has changed in recent years, especially in the high tech industries.
+For the last seven years as a business administration professor, he has brought the realities of the modern business world to the classroom so that his students can become promising business leaders of tomorrow.
 “My business experience helps me to share with my students an understanding of contemporary business issues,” he says.
 “I do my best to have my students prepared for successful careers in the competitive environment.”

-Kivenzor worked in the field of high-tech product development, specifically with nanotechnology, “long before it became a household word,” he says.
+Dr. Kivenzor worked in the field of high-tech product development, specifically with nanotechnology, “long before it became a household word,” he says.
 He worked in the semiconductor industry, serving clients such as Intel, IBM, Samsung, Hyundai, and Texas Instruments.
-During his corporate career, he traveled to 35 countries and earned 15 patents for innovations such as precise measurements of the positions of objects in a nanoscale, and applications of semiconductor lasers in preprint processes for color printing.
-In addition to being a full-time professor, he is also a part of the international business community, running his own consulting company.
+During his career in the industry, he earned 15 patents for innovations such as precise measurements of the positions of objects in a nanoscale, and applications of semiconductor lasers in preprint processes for color printing.
+In addition to being a full-time professor, he is also an active player in the international business community, running his own consulting company.
 Bi-Focal Strategies, LLC helps clients achieve business growth and development.
 Specifically, the company, which serves clients as far away as Austria, Russia, and China, focuses on environmentally-friendly products and alternative energy industries.

-While working with multinational corporations, he began teaching at the college level, first as an adjunct and eventually as a full-time professor.
-“At a certain point, I decided it would be interesting to go back to school and teach full time,” Kivenzor says.
+Dr. Kivenzor has lived, worked in and traveled to more than 30 countries around the world.
+While working for multinational corporations, he began teaching at the college level, first as an adjunct and eventually as a full-time professor.
+“At a certain point, I decided it would be interesting to go back to school and teach full time,” Dr. Kivenzor says.
 “My personal philosophy is that we are meant to teach, to pass on our knowledge and expertise to future generations,” he says.
-“If we did not share our knowledge with those around us, we would still be in the caves.”
+“If we did not share our knowledge with those around us, we would still live in caves.”

-Prior to joining the Rivier faculty, Kivenzor was an Associate Professor at Oregon State University.
-He had what he says (laughing) was “a very long commute,” flying from his home in New Hampshire to Portland, Ore. and then driving nearly 90 miles to the university.
-Teaching hybrid courses, he made such a trip a few times per semester to teach graduate students in person.
+Prior to joining the Rivier faculty, Dr. Kivenzor held a position of Associate Professor at Oregon State University.
+He had what he says (laughing) was “a very long commute,” flying from his home in New Hampshire to Portland, Ore. and then driving nearly 90 miles to the Corvallis - a university town.
+Teaching business courses in a hybrid format, he made such a trip a few times per semester to teach graduate students in person.